Ivy Joshua: Career

 Charles and Ebenezer Joshua formed the political arm of the UWPRPU, which they called the Eighth Army of Liberation.
 Ivy Joshua was one of the key organizers of the movement, mobilizing workers to participate in the first elections after universal suffrage was granted on the island in 1951.
 In addition, she worked as a seamstress and ran a store, which held a liquor license.
-After winning the election in a landslide victory, the Eighth Army dissolved over political differences.
-Joshua was instrumental in assisting Ebenezer with the formation of the Federated Industrial Allied Workers Union (FIAWU), representing agricultural and waterfront workers, in 1952.
+After winning the election in a landslide victory, the Eighth Army dissolved over political differences.Ivy Joshua was instrumental in assisting Ebenezer with the formation of the Federated Industrial Allied Workers Union (FIAWU), representing agricultural and waterfront workers, in 1952.
 With the development of the FIAWU, a new political party, People’s Political Party, (PPP) was launched.
 Joshua walked from village to village with Ebenezer, presenting their plea for labor organization and decolonization.
 She also led strikes between 1951 and 1957 to gain recognition for the union and to improve the conditions of the workers, primarily in the sugar factories.

 In 1954, the Joshuas' new party won three of the eight seats and in the following election, Joshua stood as a candidate in the elections, becoming one of the first women to contest an election.
 On 24 September 1957, Joshua was confirmed as the assembly member for the North Windward Electoral District of Saint Vincent, becoming the first woman to serve in the island's Legislative Council.
 As both she and her husband won seats in the election, they became the first couple in Saint Vincent and the Grenadines (and possibly the British West Indies) to hold office at the same time.
 Labor relations had cooled and there were no strikes between 1957 and 1961.
 Joshua was appointed as Minister of Social Services, overseeing education and housing in 1960.
 She was reelected for the same district in 1961, appointed as a Minister without portfolio and repeated the feat in 1964, winning by wide margins.
 In 1962, she was one of the leaders of the FIAWU strike over holiday pay at the Mt.
 Bentinck Sugar Factory, which eventually led to the closure of the plant.